SithHades/schedule-bidding/frontend/README.md

 - All API calls should be made to the backend at `http://localhost:3001`
 - Session data is stored in JWT tokens and persists across page reloads
 - The middleware handles all route protection and role-based redirects
+- Shift data is fetched in real-time and updated when pins change
+- The calendar component uses responsive design principles

 ## Troubleshooting